gosongying/MindMeld/README.md

 # MindMeld Study Application

+MindMeld is a mobile application that provides a platform for students to plan their study schedules, study with peers remotely, combine studying with gamification elements, and reduce distractions while studying.
+In order to make this possible, several features which will be further explored below will be implemented.

 Cloning our app will not work since we have chosen to hide our API tokens as environment variables.

 ## Useful Links